China's Q1 lithium exports surge on strong overseas demand

 Spot prices for lithium hydroxide delivered to China, Japan and South Korea assessed by Fastmarkets dropped to $40.50 per kg on April 20, less than half of the peak price of $85 per kg last December.
 MB-LI-0033

-(Reporting by Siyi Liu, Amy Lv and Dominique Patton in Beijing; Additional reporting by Yuka Obayashi in Tokyo; Editing by Sonali Paul and Christian Schmollinger)
+(Reporting by Siyi Liu, Amy Lv and Dominique Patton in Beijing; Additional reporting by Yuka Obayashi in Tokyo; Editing by Sonali Paul, Christian Schmollinger & Shri Navaratnam)

 ((Siyi.Liu@thomsonreuters.com))